Join The Best Hacking Community Worldwide | Hack The Box

 Since port 80 is filtered, we start our enumeration by navigating to port 55555, where we discover a Request Baskets instance running.
 Request Baskets is a web service designed to collect arbitrary HTTP requests and allow them to be inspected using either a RESTful API or a straightforward web interface.

 In the footer, we notice that the version in use is Version 1.2.1.
-A quick Google search reveals it is susceptible to Server-Side Request Forgery (SSRF), identified as CVE-2023-27163, through the component /api/baskets/{name}
+A quick Google search reveals it is susceptible to Server-Side Request Forgery (SSRF), identified as CVE-2023-27163, through the component /api/baskets/{name}.
+This vulnerability enables attackers to access network resources and sensitive information using a crafted API request.
+Additional information on this vulnerability is available online.

 We can create a new basket to exploit the SSRF vulnerability and attempt to enumerate internal services running on the machine.